scilley/drawAI/README.md

 #### Appendix: Training, VAE Stylization, and Extended Applications of GANs

 ###### Training and VAE Stylization
-NVIDIA trained SPADE on 8 Tesla V100 GPUs, which are very expensive to buy or rent.
-However if the hardware is available, a custom SPADE model can be trained following steps on the official [github](https://github.com/nvlabs/spade/).
-Custom models can be trained on larger samples like Flickr Landscapes to boost image quality, or be trained with VAE (variable auto-encoder) style training.
-While VAEs often [blur](https://skymind.ai/wiki/generative-adversarial-network-gan) generated images, they can be used to introduce style flavors to generate different types of clouds, mountains, or other objects.
-The model behind DrawAI was trained without VAE to let users reproduce and compare results, but a VAE enabled model will generate different images from the same inputs.
+NVIDIA trained SPADE on 8 Tesla V100 GPUs, which are expensive.
+However if hardware is available, train custom SPADE models  following steps on their official [github](https://github.com/nvlabs/spade/).
+Custom models can be trained on larger samples like Flickr Landscapes to boost image quality, or with VAE (variable auto-encoder) style training.
+While VAEs often [blur](https://skymind.ai/wiki/generative-adversarial-network-gan) generated images, they can be used to introduce style flavors to generate variants of clouds, mountains, or other objects.
+The model behind DrawAI was trained without VAE to let users reproduce and compare results, but a VAE enabled model generates different images from identical inputs.

 ###### Extended Applications of GANs
 With full GPU support, SPADE offers seemingly limitless capabilities for content creation, but other GAN approaches may require less overhead or excel at individual tasks.
 A few favorites:
 - [CycleGAN](https://github.com/junyanz/CycleGAN) which can replace VAE style transfer, requiring only a few hundred training photos to create overlays like Monet-to-photo, summer-to-winter, etc
 - [StyleGAN](https://github.com/NVlabs/stylegan) to create realistic photos of imaginary people like [this person does not exist](https://thispersondoesnotexist.com/)
 - GANs for [text-to-image synthesis](https://github.com/reedscot/icml2016https://github.com/reedscot/icml2016) to generate pictures from text captions